ujadhav25/mcq_generator/readme.md

 1. **Upload Content**

-   - Upload a PDF, TXT, or DOCX file
+   - Upload a PDF or TXT file
-   - Or paste text directly into the text area

 2. **Configure Parameters**